sharedgithub/myTestRepo/src/readmes/Chapter-3-Assignments.md

 ### initialization block

-so initialization block of a class are of two type static and normal initialization block...it is used to execute code when class is loaded first with new keyword. static init block executes first and normal init block executes after static block
+so initialization block of a class are of two type static and normal initialization block...it is used to execute code when class is loaded first with new keyword. static init block executes first and normal init block executes after static block.
+In case a class has a main method ...and a static block...and inside main no object of class is created using new keyword then in this case..static initializr block still will be called first as this class has to load first to call the main method inside it.

 class Animal{